Lyn Nofziger: Early years

-Nofziger was born and raised in Bakersfield, California.
+Nofziger was born in Bakersfield, California.
 Politically conservative by the time he attended high school, he worked on the school newspaper.

-He accused one of his teachers, Blanche Bettington, of being "communistic" because she warned her students against "reactionary" publications.
-Bettington and another teacher were removed from teaching as a result, but were reinstated by the Los Angeles Board of Education in 1946, commenting, "While this inquiry has raised serious questions as to certain classroom practices engaged in by these teachers, it has also produced evidence of many outstanding accomplishments by them".
-Nofziger served in the United States Army and then earned a Bachelor of Arts degree in journalism from San Jose State College in San Jose, California, and later worked for sixteen years as a reporter, editor and Washington, DC, correspondent for Copley Newspapers and Copley News Service.
+In the early 1940s, he accused one of his teachers at Canoga Park High School, Blanche Bettington, of being "communistic" because she warned her students against "reactionary" publications.
+Bettington and another teacher were cleared in 1946 after an inquiry by the Los Angeles Board of Education.
+The Board's conclusion stated, "While this inquiry has raised serious questions as to certain classroom practices engaged in by these teachers, it has also produced evidence of many outstanding accomplishments by them".

+Nofziger served in the United States Army and then earned a Bachelor of Arts degree in journalism from San Jose State College in San Jose, California.

+Career

+After earning his degree, he worked for sixteen years as a reporter, editor and Washington, D.C., correspondent for Copley Newspapers and Copley News Service.

 In 1966, Nofziger was named press secretary for Ronald Reagan's successful California gubernatorial campaign and served two years as Reagan's Director of Communications.

-Nixon years

 After Richard Nixon's election as President of the United States in 1968, Nofziger served in the Nixon White House as Deputy Assistant to the President for Congressional Relations and the Republican National Committee as its Deputy Chairman for Communications.
 Nofziger worked for Nixon's presidential re-election campaign in 1972 as executive director of the California Committee for the Re-Election of the President.
 John Dean, Nixon's White House counsel, wrote that Nofziger had helped compile the Nixon White House's enemies list.

 As Reagan set his sights on the Republican presidential nomination in 1976, Nofziger served his campaign as Press Secretary, Convention Director, and Director of the California campaign.
 When Gerald Ford won the Republican nomination, Nofziger assisted with the Ford-Dole campaign, which lost the election to Democrat Jimmy Carter.

 Nofziger went back to work for Reagan as he began laying the groundwork for the 1980 campaign, serving as executive vice-chairman of Citizens for the Republic, a political action committee founded by Reagan.
 With the run for the White House in full gear in 1979, Nofziger served as deputy chairman for finance for the Reagan for President organization.
 Reagan won the election, defeating Carter's bid for a second term.

 Nofziger never sought to be Press Secretary in the White House, it being in his words "a young man's job".
 James Brady was named Press Secretary.
 Nofziger was instead named to the post of Assistant to the President for Political Affairs, and was employed in that position for about a year.
 Nofziger was a senior consultant for the 1984 Reagan-Bush Re-Election Campaign and a member of the 1985 Inaugural Committee.

 Nofziger also ran political campaigns for Pat Buchanan and Steve Forbes.